 Kubernetes is aware of Azure availability zones since version 1.12.
 You can deploy a

 PersistentVolumeClaimobject referencing an Azure Managed Disk in a multi-zone AKS cluster.
 Kubernetes will take care of scheduling any pod that claims this PVC in the correct availability zone.

 For Azure Database for SQL, we recommend that the data and log files are hosted in zone-redundant storage (ZRS).
 These files are replicated to the standby server via the storage-level replication available with ZRS.

-Zonal: To use the benefits of availability zones, we recommend that the Application Gateway resource be created in multiple zones, such as zone 1, 2, and 3.
-We recommend that you select all three zones for best intra-region resiliency strategy.
+Zonal: To use the benefits of availability zones, we recommend that the Azure Firewall resource be created in multiple zones, such as zone 1, 2, and 3.
+We recommend that you select all three zones for the best intra-region resiliency strategy.

 Regional: Azure Bastion is deployed within VNets or peered VNets and is associated to an Azure region.
 For more information, se Bastion FAQ.

 Zone-redundant: We recommend that you create a zone-redundant registry in the Premium service tier.
 You can also create a zone-redundant registry replica by setting the

 zoneRedundancy property for the replica.
 To learn how to enable zone redundancy for your ACR, see Enable zone redundancy in Azure Container Registry for resiliency and high availability.